Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 Ongoing trials

-A Phase 2/3 trial (NCT04713982) is assessing Austedo’s effects on speech, joint movement, hand dexterity, balance, and walking in up to 30 adults with Huntington’s.
-The study is being sponsored by and conducted at Vanderbilt University Medical Center in Nashville.
+A Phase 2/3 trial (NCT04713982) is assessing Austedo’s effects on speech, joint movement, hand dexterity, balance, and walking in an estimated 30 adults with Huntington’s.
+The study is being sponsored by and conducted at Vanderbilt University Medical Center, in Nashville.

 Austedo XR in clinical trials